HM5207 – Hazardous Material Spill Contingency Plan

 4. PPE such as gloves, safety glasses and/or goggles, lab coat or apron, chemical-resistant booties

-5. Caution tape or some other means to warn people of the spill
+5. Caution tape or other means to warn people of the spill

-1. Cease all activities and immediately evacuate the affected area (make sure that all personnel in the area are aware of the spill and also evacuate).
+1. Cease all activities and immediately evacuate the affected area (ensure that all personnel in the area are aware of the spill and evacuate).

 2. If chemical exposure has occurred to the skin or eyes, the affected personnel should be taken to the nearest safety shower and eyewash station.

-3. Dial (901) 448-4444, which will contact the UTHSC Police Department (UTHSC PD).
+3. Dial (901) 448-4444, to contact the UTHSC Police Department (UTHSC PD).
 The UTHSC PD will contact the Safety Office to initiate an emergency hazardous material spill response and clean-up.
-If necessary, the UTHSC PD will be able to contact the appropriate authorities (e.g. fire department, administration, etc.).
-Callers must be prepared to provide the following information: the name of person reporting, any injuries or exposures, the location of the spill (building and room number), the type of material(s) and approximate volume spilled, control measures already implemented, controlled access to the spill location until the spill response team arrives.
-(This can be done by closing doors, posting signs or otherwise preventing personnel from entering the vicinity of the spill or areas where toxic vapors may be present.)
+If necessary, the UTHSC PD will be able to contact the appropriate authorities (e.g., fire department, administration, etc.).
+Callers must provide the following information: name of person reporting, any injuries or exposures, location of the spill (building and room number), type of material(s) and approximate volume spilled, control measures already implemented, controlled access to the spill location until the spill response team arrives.
+(This can be done by closing doors, posting signs, or otherwise preventing personnel from entering the vicinity of the spill or areas where toxic vapors may be present.)

 In case of a fire or explosion building occupants must take the following steps.